etjernst/etjernst.github.io/_resources/git-tutorial.md

 <span class="gt-num">02</span>
 <p class="gt-eyebrow">follow along</p>
 <h2>Build a real repository</h2>
+<p>Two one-time setup steps first, needed only once per computer.
+Tell git who you are, so your commits carry your name, and have new repositories start on a branch called <code>main</code>:</p>
+<pre><code>git config --global user.name "Your Name"
+git config --global user.email "you@example.com"
+git config --global init.defaultBranch main</code></pre>
+<p>One note on where you type all this.
+On a Mac, use the built-in Terminal.
+On Windows, use Git Bash rather than PowerShell, because PowerShell writes files in a format that breaks the <code>echo</code> examples below.</p>
-<p>Let us make a real one, so every command is yours and not mine.
+<p>Now make a real repository of your own, so every command is one you actually run.
 Make a folder, move into it, and turn it into a repository:</p>
 <pre><code>mkdir thesis
 cd thesis
 git init</code></pre>